Appngage/appsmonk-sdk-android/README.md

 try {
    mAppngage.setCustomAttributes(this,attributes); //Optional.
 Set any custom properties/attribute specific to your app. mAppngage.sendCustomEvent("Browsed Samsung Galaxy SM-G920IZDAINS Phone");
-   mAppngage.setUserId("ANY_STRING_OR_USERID"); // If you would like to pass your App's user ID as a unique identifier.
-If not called, a screen will be prompted asking User's name. mAppngage.setHeaderColor(Color.parseColor("#COLOR_CODE")); //Theme color according to your app. mAppngage.setDarkTitle(Boolean isDark);// If theme color is on the lighter side. mAppngage.setVibration(this,true); //Optional.
+   mAppngage.setHeaderColor(Color.parseColor("#COLOR_CODE")); //Theme color according to your app. mAppngage.setDarkTitle(Boolean isDark);// If theme color is on the lighter side. mAppngage.setVibration(this,true); //Optional.
 Set if you need the notification vibration. mAppngage.setNotificationTone(this,"Path to .mp3 file"); //Optional.
-Set if you need the notification tone.
+Set if you need the notification tone, if not default tone will be used.
 } catch (AppngageException e) {
    e.printStackTrace();
 }